contessid/MLflow-Optuna/README.md

 3. **Training Runs**: At the lowest level, there will be multiple training runs logged by Optuna.
 Each run will represent a different set of hyperparameters evaluated during the tuning process.
 Metrics such as accuracy and loss will be logged for each run.

 4. **Best Parameters Logging**: Once Optuna identifies the best hyperparameters, these parameters will be logged in the parent run.
-This includes the best hyperparameters and the corresponding performance metrics.
+The parent run will take the name of the best trial.
+This includes the best hyperparameters, the corresponding performance metrics, and the model itself so there is no need to retrain.

-5. **Model Registration**: The best model, trained with the optimal hyperparameters, will be registered as a new artifact in MLflow.
+5. **Model Registration**: The best model will be loaded from the best trial and registered as a new artifact in MLflow.
 The model will have a default validation status set to "pending".

 6. **Tags and Metrics**: Various tags and metrics will be logged for both the parent and child runs, providing detailed information about the experiment, optimizer engine, model family, and feature set version.